 - Patient age

-- Patient gender
+- Patient sex

-- Insurance type

-- High or low healthcare payments for that patient in the six months prior to the index event, relative to the median
+- High or low healthcare claim payments for that patient in the six months prior to the index event, relative to the collaborative median

-V. Non-Required Variables
+Non-Required Variables

-Non-required variables in risk-adjustment models include 79 patient comorbidities based on CMS hierarchical condition categories (HCCs; Appendix D) as well as some condition-specific risk adjusters (see Episode Definition file in resource section of the registry).
+Non-required variables in MVC risk-adjustment models include a beneficiary's insurance type (private or public payer, with private payers consisting of BCBSM/BCN and public payers consisting of Medicare FFS and Michigan Medicaid), 79 patient comorbidities based on CMS hierarchical condition categories (HCCs; Appendix D) as well as some condition-specific risk adjusters (see Episode Definition file in resource section of the registry).

-The MVC risk-adjustment models employ the 79 Hierarchical Condition Categories (HCCs) that CMS has empirically shown to be predictive of expenditures for Medicare beneficiaries.
+The MVC risk-adjustment models employ 79 Hierarchical Condition Categories (HCCs) that CMS has empirically shown to be predictive of expenditures for Medicare beneficiaries.
 For each episode, the patient HCCs are assessed according to diagnosis codes on claims for that patient in the six months prior to the index event.
 We utilize all 25 diagnosis codes reported on a claim to identify these HCCs.
 By risk adjusting for HCCs, which include end-stage renal disease and cancer, we account for the greater complexity and cost of these episodes.

-Non-required variables are selected using a model specification technique that occurs in two steps:
+Among non-required variables, final model covariates are selected using a model specification technique that occurs in two steps:

 - 1. All candidate variables are individually tested using a univariate regression model to see if they predict payment.
 Non-required variables with a p-value < 0.10 are retained. - 2.
-All of the retained variables are included in a multivariable regression model and variables with a p < 0.05 are used for the final model.
+All of the retained variables are included in a multivariable regression model and variables with a p <0.05 are used for the final model.

-VI.
 Condition-Specific Risk-Adjustment Variables (CSRAV)

-MVC incorporates several condition-specific variables into our risk-adjustment model that were suggested by participating hospitals and clinicians.
+MVC incorporates several condition-specific variables into our risk-adjustment models based on suggestions by participating hospitals and clinicians.
 For each variable that is suggested, MVC evaluates the appropriateness of including the variable by following the four principles below: